pkgxdev/pkgx.rs/README.md

 }
 ```

-Thus if you type `gh` and not in your `PATH` pkgx will install it and run it
+Thus if you type `gh` and it’s not installed pkgx will magically run it as
-as though it was installed all along.
+though it was installed all along.

 > [!NOTE]
 > Bash is the same function but drop the `r` from the end of the name.